 Which bit for tile?

-A spear-point tile/glass bit, without hammer mode, starting slowly.
+A spear-point tile/glass bit, hammer mode off, starting slowly through the glaze.

 How do I tell if a wall is hollow or solid?

-Knock with your knuckles: hollow means partition or drywall; solid means brick or concrete.
+Knock with your knuckles: a hollow ring means partition or drywall; a solid thud means brick or concrete.

 What anchor for drywall?

-A metal toggle or self-drilling hollow-wall anchor; expansion plugs won’t work.
+A metal toggle or self-drilling hollow-wall anchor — expansion plugs have nothing to bite and won’t hold.

 How do I hang something heavy without it falling?

-Spread it over two points, use anchors rated for the weight (or chemical), and in a hollow wall find a stud or use toggle anchors.
+Spread it over two points, use anchors rated for the weight (or chemical), and in a hollow wall find a stud or reach for toggle anchors.

 What if I drill in the wrong spot?

-No problem: learn to patch the hole and start again.
+No harm done: learn to patch the hole and start over an inch to the side.